Description

 Risk and Exploitability

 The CVSS score of 5.3 indicates moderate severity.
-No EPSS data is available, and the vulnerability is not listed in the CISA KEV catalog.
+An EPSS score of <1% indicates a very low probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog.
 An attacker can trigger the denial of service without authentication by sending a large Base64URL encoded segment to any endpoint that performs detached JWS verification with PyJWT.
 The attack does not require compromising other components; it merely exploits the library’s unchecked decoding logic.

 Remediation